timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 A common practice to implement batching is to store new records in memory first, then after the batch reaches a certain size, insert all the records from memory into the database in one transaction.
-The perfect batch size isn’t universal, but you can experiment with different batch sizes (eg.: 100, 1000, 10000 etc...) and see which one fits your use case better.
+The perfect batch size isn't universal, but you can experiment with different batch sizes (eg.: 100, 1000, 10000 etc...) and see which one fits your use case better.
 Using batching is a fairly common pattern when ingesting data into TimescaleDB from Kafka, Kinesis, or websocket connections.

-Now that you know you need to queue up your data before ingesting, let’s see how to implement a batching solution in Python with Psycopg2.
+Now that you know you need to queue up your data before ingesting, let's see how to implement a batching solution in Python with Psycopg2.

 ### Implement batching with Psycopg2